spren9er/tilez/README.md

 ### Layout Algorithm

 1. We take one tile after the other of first sorted group above (tiles of absolute sizes) and for each tile we determine its size, as long as enough space is available.
 A tile which doesn't fit completely in available space is cut off.
 Then, rest of tiles will have zero size.
-2. For determining other tiles sizes, we have to look at each specific layout mode separately
+2. For determining other tiles sizes, we have to look at each specific layout mode separately (see [API Layout Mode](#tile-layout-mode-spacing))
    1. **Spacing Mode:** If sizes of all tiles of first group are determined and there is still space left, the available space will be distributed between all remaining tiles in the following way
       1. Filter out tiles of relative size which can't be rendered, because their calculated size is less than _1px_.
       2. For all remaining tiles of second group (tiles of relative sizes), we will process tiles like in first step: Resulting sizes will be determined one by one.
 If there is not enough space available, tile will be cut off and all remaining tiles will have zero size.